Tareq-Khalil/fighting_robota/journal.md

-# Robot Wrestling Project Journal
+---
+title: "Fighting Robota"

-## Developer: Mina Romany Mina Habib
+author: "Mina Romany Mina Habib"
-**Duration**: 01/07/2025 – 12/07/2025
+Duration: 01/07/2025 – 12/07/2025
-**Total Time Spent**: 68 hours
-**Description**: An autonomous robot designed for competitive wrestling-style matches.
-Focus areas included high-torque movement, intelligent opponent detection, sensor integration, and adaptive behavior control through real-time decision-making algorithms.
+description: "An autonomous robot designed for competitive wrestling-style matches.
+Focus areas included high-torque movement, intelligent opponent detection, sensor integration, and adaptive behavior control through real-time decision-making algorithms."
+Total Time Spent: 68 hours
+created_at: "1/7/2025"
 ---

 ### 01/07/2025
 I began the combat robotics part of my project by drawing the base frame and then thinking about possible layouts of the arena.
 Not only was it important to see the physical structure, how the robot would walk and move inside a confined space mattered.
 I have effectively used some hours of the day to research about torque and gear ratios in an effort to get the maximum combination of pushing and agility.
 In the process, I have also collected sources on effective autonomous wrestling strategies as I dreamed to combine theoretical AI methods with the real physics.
 This was very inspiring and energizing beginning to this sub-project.